jharwell/libra/docs/usage/project-local.rst

 The variables listed in this section are generally for configuring various LIBRA features, and therefore are intended to be set via ``project-local.cmake``.
-However, many of the cmdline interface variables detailed in :ref:`usage/configure-time` can be permanently in ``project-local.cmake`` too, but not all of them.
+However, many of the cmdline interface variables detailed in :ref:`usage/configure-time` can be set permanently in ``project-local.cmake`` too, but not all of them.
 Exceptions are:

 - :cmake:variable:`LIBRA_DEPS_PREFIX`
 - :cmake:variable:`LIBRA_C_STANDARD`
 - :cmake:variable:`LIBRA_CXX_STANDARD`

-LIBRA also provides the following additional variables which can be used.
-You *might* be able to set them on the cmdline, but doing so is not recommended.

 .. cmake:variable:: LIBRA_ANALYSIS_LANGUAGE